fischer-c187/awatcher-client-port/README.md

 - `server.port` and `server.host` address the ActivityWatch server instance.
 - `server.client_port` optionally overrides the port used by the client; defaults to `server.port`.
+- `server.run_server` controls whether the bundled server starts (bundle builds only).
 - `awatcher.idle-timeout-seconds` is the time of inactivity when it is considered "idle".
 - `awatcher.poll-time-idle-seconds` and `awatcher.poll-time-window-seconds` are
   intervals between collecting and sending statistics.

-Most options of `server` and `awatcher` config file's sections can be overridden with command-line arguments (except `server.client_port`), as well as the config path.
+Most options of `server` and `awatcher` config file's sections can be overridden with command-line arguments (except `server.client_port` and `server.run_server`), as well as the config path.
 See the builtin help in the command for details.

 ### Filters